 Three MCOs were chosen to proceed with negotiations to deliver services in Pennsylvania:

 Implementation will occur in three phases:

-Phase 1 will begin in January 2018 for the Southwest region, which includes these counties: Allegheny, Armstrong, Beaver, Bedford, Blair, Butler, Cambria, Fayette, Greene, Indiana, Lawrence, Somerset, Washington, and Westmoreland.
-Notices have been mailed to participants in the Southwest Zone to inform them that they will move to CHC on Jan.
-1, 2018.
-Phase 1 is expected to include 80,000 people.
+Phase 1 began in January 2018 for the Southwest region, which includes these counties: Allegheny, Armstrong, Beaver, Bedford, Blair, Butler, Cambria, Fayette, Greene, Indiana, Lawrence, Somerset, Washington, and Westmoreland.

 Phase 2 will begin on Jan.
 1, 2019 for the Southeast region, which includes these counties: Bucks, Chester, Delaware, Montgomery, and Philadelphia.